avcoder/unit06-lesson02/slides.md

 ---

 # Exercise: Use conditional for a prop
+5 mins.
 Continuing with your first iteration of this component from an earlier slide...

 - Modify your `<Button />` component such that if it is given the `disabled` prop, it will actually make the button disabled
    - reminder: can disable an HTML button tag via `<button disabled>Submit</button>`